-Why was my transaction declined?
+Why was my credit card transaction declined?

-- Log into your Merchant Interface.
+- Log into the Merchant Interface.

 - Click Transaction Search from the main toolbar.